 My goal at STRI was to raise Glassing butterflies, then investigate and experimentally manipulate pupal wings at various developmental stages in order to identify cellular and cytoskeletal scale modifications.
 During my expedition I was successfully able to collect and established a colony of glasswing butterflies at the local insectary.
 Taking advantage of the laboratory at STRI, I was able to perform dissections of pupal wings and stain wing tissue with fluorescent markers such as DAPI and phalloidin to visualize nuclei and scale cytoskeletal modifications.
 Additional tissue was preserved for downstream genomic and RNA experiments.
-Results thus far indicate that glasswing butterflies become transparent by modifying the ploidy levels in scale cell nuclei, as transparent regions of the wing have smaller and more spaced-out cells, and phalloidin stainings indicate that modifications to F-actin during scale growth may play a role in the peculiar "forked" bristles present on glasswings, which allows light to pass through to the membrane of the wing which harbors anti-reflective nanostructures.
+Results thus far indicate that glasswing butterflies become transparent in part by modifying the ploidy levels in scale cell nuclei, as transparent regions of the wing have smaller and more spaced-out cells, and modifications of scale growth may play a role in "forked" and bristle-like scales, which allows light to pass through to the membrane of the wing which harbors anti-reflective nanostructures.
 This has been a critical first step to employ experiments investigating the development of transparency, including gathering material for comparative transcriptomics and functional modifications via CRISPR-cas9 genome editing.
 The results from this expedition and future work on the established colony can now feed into comparative analyses, help elucidate the genetic drivers of scale structural complexity, and provide insight into the evolution of terrestrial transparency.

 So, what’s the deal Glasswings?
 Are you transparent to go unseen?
 Are you bright to show off warning colors?
 Perhaps a bit of both?
 I think it’d be interesting if the dual nature serves to avoid a certain kind of predator under reflected light.
 Another possibility is that they’re showing off ultraviolet colors as warnings, which would be invisible to us, but clear as day to other animals such as birds, many of which contain opsins in their eyes capable of detecting UV.
 Either way, they’re a beautiful group of butterflies and it’s a beautiful scientific mystery to (attempt to) solve the evolution and development of transparency.
 These experiments at STRI would not have been possible without the help of the Tinker Summer Field Research Grant, to which I am very thankful for the opportunity.
 While this was my first visit the Smithsonian Tropical Research Institute, I have little doubt that it will not be my last.